txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 ### rebalancing

 - fixed number of partitions (not change afterward) -> entire partitions are moving between nodes
-- dynamtic partition
+- dynamic partition
-	- split/merge parititions automatically
+	- split/merge partitions automatically
-	- fixed number of paritions per node (the bigger node is, the smaller partition is)
+	- fixed number of partitions per node (the bigger node is, the smaller partition is)
 ### request routing
 - partitions are rebalanced, the assignment of partitions changes
 ![[Pasted image 20250114150931.png | 700]]